Florida Hospitals Have Higher C-Section Rate for First-Time Moms

 According to lawyer Philip Freidin, “There can be many negative complications from C-Sections, including risks like infection, blood transfusion, blood clots, and anesthetic complications.
 These can result in very serious outcomes.
 If a C-section was unnecessary in the first place, a serious complication could warrant a medical malpractice action against the doctor who ordered the procedure.
 We at Freidin Brown, P.A. recognize that choosing whether or not to perform a C-section is often a matter of judgment.
 However, a comparison of the national rate with some of our local hospitals raises some serious questions, in our opinion.”

 If you are a Florida resident who has suffered adverse health effects after a C-section, please contact our firm today.
 If your pregnancy was low-risk and can be proven not to have been medically necessary, you may be eligible to pursue compensation.
-Our Miami medical malpractice lawyers stand ready to meet with you for free to discuss your case and your legal options.
+Our Florida medical malpractice lawyers stand ready to meet with you for free to discuss your case and your legal options.
 Contact our office today at 888-677-7764.